ibm-cloud-docs/AnalyticsEngine/Upload-files-to-HDFS.md

 **To upload your data to the HDFS by using the WebHDFS REST API**

-**Pre-requisites:** Obtain the user credentials and the WebHDFS URL from the [service credentials and end points](./Retrieve-service-credentials-and-service-end-points.html) of your service instance.
+**Prerequisites:** Obtain the user credentials and the WebHDFS URL from the [service credentials and end points](./Retrieve-service-credentials-and-service-end-points.html) of your service instance.

 1. Open a command prompt.
 2. Change directory to the location of the data files that you want to upload.